-If you’re tired when you wake up, then it’s time to examine why you aren’t sleeping well.
+If you’re often tired when you wake up in the morning, then it’s time to examine why you aren’t sleeping well.
 There are a variety of things that could get in the way of a good night’s sleep.
-We aren’t going to discuss crying children or a noisy neighborhood.
+We aren’t going to discuss crying children or a noisy neighbor.
 Instead we are going to turn our attention to your sleeping environment, i.e. your bedroom.
 That’s something you do control.
+Let’s get rid of the barriers to sleep.
 How can you give yourself the best chance to sleep like a baby?

 1. Too Much Light.